vcwebio/conteco.controlplane.base/README.md

 ## `controlplane` CLI

-`controlplane.base` implements a CLI within the image.
+`controlplane.base` implements CLI v1.
-It also implements the scripts to invoke this CLI.
-The scripts are extracted from the image to the current folder by:
+`controlplane.cli` generates the script required to invoke the CLI - start.bat and start resp.
 See `conteco.docs.overview` for more information on how to extract and use the commandline interface.

 [CLI Implementation in Detail](./docs/COMMANDLINE-INTERFACE.md)